-The approved Mining Operations Plan has been developed to meet the requirements for a Rehabilitation Management Plan (Condition 56, Schedule 3 of Development Consent DA 92/97).
-The Mine Site Rehabilitation Plan (Conditions 19 and 20 of EPBC 2011/5795) may be incorporated into the Mining Operations Plan.
+The Mining Operations Plan has been developed to meet the requirements for a Rehabilitation Management Plan (Condition 56, Schedule 3 of Development Consent [DA 92/97]).
+Following approval of the Mine Site Rehabilitation Plan (Conditions 19 and 20 of EPBC 2011/5795), the Mining Operations Plan and Rehabilitation Management Plan would be reviewed and revised if necessary.